Git-Leon/Leon-Hunter-Public-Portfolio/README.md

 <hr><hr>

 ## Experience:

+### Senior Technical Instructor
+#### ZipCodeWilmington; Wilmington, DE.
+##### May 2021 - Present
+* Deliverables include, but are not limited to, the following:
+  * Support and lead instructor-led training that prepares students for entry-level careers as a Software Engineers/Developers or as Data Engineers
+  * Demonstrate and provide experience with
+    * Database management systems, SQL commands, functions, joins, subqueries, and other advanced SQL concepts
+    * Full Stack Development with Java8+, JDBC, NodeJS, ReactJS, AngularJS, ExpressJS, JPA, Spring MVC, Spring Boot and the like
+    * Object-oriented programming, algorithms and data structures
+  * Review and debug software code
+  * Maintain and update the company’s internal LMS with student grades, lab results, testing scores and progress notes
+  * Support and maintain the training curricula, syllabi, lesson plans, and any other classroom materials
+  * Write content and curriculum related to instructional outcomes, as needed
+  * Communicate complex engineering concepts and explain them in an engaging way, as needed

+### Techpreneur Incubator Lead
+#### ZipCodeWilmington: Techpreneur Incubator Course
+##### March 2021 - May 2021; Wilmington, DE.
+* Deliverables include, but are not limited to, the following:
+  * weekly meetings with techpreneur consultants
+  * identification of resources to assist techpreneur consultants with technical development of their products
+  * advice, analysis, feedback, and assistance with product development

 ### Remote Lead Technical Instructor
 #### Per Scholas: Cloud DevOps Engineering Course
 ##### November 2020 – February 2021; Boston, MA.